EfstathiadesT2025/A_Weather_Story/README.md

 with data ranging from the late 1800s to 2022.
 Recordings exist for almost every day with values such as temperature, wind speed, snow, global radiation and more.

+The following 2 data sets were used for the training of the machine learning models:

+- Dataset weather prediction processed
+- Dataset answers pleasant weather

 # Tools
+For this project, the following python libraries were used:

 # Executing the Code